dstackai/dstack/docs/playground.md

 # Playground

-The playground is a [repository](https://github.com/dstackai/dstack-playground) that contains a collection of examples demonstrating how to use `dstack`.
+The [`dstackai/dstack-playground`](https://github.com/dstackai/dstack-playground) repository contains a collection of examples demonstrating how to use `dstack`.

-The easiest method to interact with it is by opening the repository in Gitpod, which will automatically install `dstack` and set up the environment.
+The easiest method to interact with it is by opening it in Gitpod, which will automatically install `dstack` and set up the environment.

 [Open in Gitpod](https://gitpod.io/#github.com/dstackai/dstack-playground){ class="md-go-to-action primary gitpod" }